Chart Color Schemes

 Auchenflower's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Auchenflower's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 67% (4,092 people), compared to Greater Brisbane's 72.2%.
+Auchenflower's health outcomes show excellent results with a very low prevalence of common health conditions across all age groups.
+The private health cover rate stands at approximately 67% (4,092 people), higher than Greater Brisbane's 72.2%.
 Nationally, the average is 55.3%.

-Mental health issues and asthma are the most common medical conditions in Auchenflower, affecting 9.7% and 8.3% of residents respectively.
-A total of 73.0% of residents declare themselves completely clear of medical ailments, compared to Greater Brisbane's 74.7%.
-The area has 13.9% (854 people) of residents aged 65 and over, higher than Greater Brisbane's 11.6%.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+Mental health issues and asthma are the most prevalent medical conditions in Auchenflower, affecting 9.7% and 8.3% of residents respectively.
+A total of 73.0% report being completely clear of medical ailments, compared to Greater Brisbane's 74.7%.
+The area has a higher proportion of seniors aged 65 and over at 13.9% (854 people), compared to Greater Brisbane's 11.6%.
+Health outcomes among Auchenflower's seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health